yangh/uvcvideo/README.md

 Find STILL_IMAGE_FRAME in the output, if found, it does, else not.

+TODO
+====

+Implement this feature in sub device such as /dev/photo0, so that we don't need a magic number to identify if the IOCTRL is normal or for still image, the driver will more clean than the current implement.

 Atuhors
 =======

-* Yang Hong - Implement still image capture
+* Yang Hong - Implemented still image capture
 * Liu Shouyong - Tips and initial still probe/commit code

 Links